-Generally speaking you should only power pump once a day.
+Generally speaking, you should only power pump once a day.
 You don’t want to get burnt out or start to resent the process.

 What’s the best time of day to power pump?

 It is really up to you and your schedule and what works best.
-First of all, you will want to decide on the time of day where you can sit and devote time to it.
+First of all, you will want to decide on the time of day when you can sit and devote time to it.
 Most women may do it in the evening after they have put their baby down to bed.
 But it is entirely up to you and what your schedule is like.

 Can I pump with both breasts simultaneously?

 Yes, you can pump using both breasts at the same time.
 This is actually our preferred method if you can manage it!

 How can I make power pumping more enjoyable?

 If you are going to be pumping for an hour straight you will want to make sure you are somewhere comfortable.
 Whether that is sitting in a chair or on your bed- make sure you are content.

 Before beginning gather anything you may need.
 Have a large glass or mug of water close by and any snacks that you might want.
 Then sit back, relax- if you can and watch TV, listen to a podcast, scroll on your phone or read a book!
 There is nothing wrong with taking this time for yourself.